Chicken Larb offers a subtle balance of spicy, sweet, salty, and tart from the combination of lime juice, fish sauce, chilies, and herbs.

 By any chance, I had a taste of Thai cuisine at local Thai restaurant weeks ago.
 It was actually my first time trying authentic Thai dishes and I was totally impressed.
 Although the dishes looked simple, they tasted fresh and rich in flavors.
 I tried some must-try dishes like green curry and tom yum soup.
-Nevertheless, chicken larb seemed like the easiest to start my exploration with Thai cuisine.
+Nevertheless, chicken larb seemed like the easiest to start my exploration of Thai cuisine.

 Larb or laab (also spelled laap, larp or lahb, Thai: ลาบ, Lao: ລາບ) is a meat salad.
 Not your ordinary salad because larb does not have raw vegetables or fruit as their main ingredient, but it uses minced meat, seafood, or noodles instead.
 They also have salads composed of vegetables that are called yum in Thailand.
-Larb is a typical of northern style.
-Eating larb is considered a sign of wealth as meat is a relatively expensive in those regions.
+Larb is a typical of thenorthern style.
+Eating larb is considered a sign of wealth as meat is relatively expensive in those regions.

 Tips on Making Chicken Larb